Multramate/IC-GANT/README.md

 ### Description

-The following lecture notes are taken during my third and fourth year in the MEng Joint Mathematics and Computing (Pure Mathematics and Computational Logic) course in Imperial College London.
-You can download them via the links below, or by navigating to their respective files within the repository.
+The following lecture notes are taken during my third and fourth year in the MEng Pure Mathematics and Computational Logic course in Imperial College London.
+You can download them via the links below, or by navigating to their respective files within the repository. **Pausing updates to notes until after Easter due to examinations.**

 ### Disclaimer